-To investigate the link between economy and road traffic deaths, Figure 8 presents annual consumption of diesel and petrol as reported by Ministry of Petroleum and Natural Gas (MoPNG).
+To investigate the link between economy and road traffic deaths, Figure 9 presents annual consumption of diesel and petrol as reported by Ministry of Petroleum and Natural Gas (MoPNG).
 Both diesel and petrol consumption follow a long-term trend similar to that of number of road deaths.
 However, diesel consumption has a much stronger correlation with its short-term changes coinciding with similar changes in road deaths.
-Diesel being used by goods traffic is a strong indicator of economy.
+Diesel being used by goods traffic is a strong indicator of economy and about 70% of diesel is consumed in transport sector (PPAC, 2013).
+The reasons for this strong link between diesel consumption and road deaths are discussed in a later chapter.